 A maximum of two biology course credits transferred from other institutions may be accepted and applied toward major requirements.
 For more detail on the procedure for approval of transfer credit, please contact Rene Beers (firstname.lastname@example.org) in the department office (Ho 222).

-If you have questions about the department's courses or requirements, or would like to have information and/or explanations not provided above, please feel free to call the department office at (315) 228-7347 and ask to speak to a member of the teaching staff.
+If you have questions about the department's courses or requirements, or would like to have information and/or explanations not provided above, please feel free to contact the department (email@example.com) to arrange to speak to a member of the teaching staff.